TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

 - US002
 - US004

-- Existe uma dependência da US001 'Registro na aplicação', pois o usuário precisa estar registrado na aplicação.
+- Existe uma dependência da US001 'Registro na aplicação', pois o usuário precisa estar registrado na aplicação. / There is a dependency on US001 'Application registration', as the user needs to be registered in the application.

-- Existe uma dependência da US002 'Fazer login', pois o usuário precisa estar logado na aplicação.
+- Existe uma dependência da US002 'Fazer login', pois o usuário precisa estar logado na aplicação./ There is a dependency on US002 'Log in', as the user needs to be logged in to the application.

-- Existe uma dependência da US004 'Criar uma discussion', pois discussions precisam existir para serem comentadas.
+- Existe uma dependência da US004 'Criar uma discussion', pois discussions precisam existir para serem comentadas./ There is a dependency on US004 'Create a discussion', as discussions need to exist to be commented on.

 ### 1.5 Input and Output Data

 **Input Data:**

 - Typed data:

   - Email
   - Password
   - Discussion
-  - Texto do comentário
+  - Comment text

 - Selected data:
-  - Classifying task category
+  - Classifying task category ??????

 **Output Data:**

-- Sistema informa mensagem de sucesso confirmando a postagem do comentário.
+- Sistema informa mensagem de sucesso confirmando a postagem do comentário./ System informs a success message confirming the posting of the comment.

-- A discussion é atualizada com data e hora do comentário. (timestamp).
+- A discussion é atualizada com data e hora do comentário. (timestamp). / The discussion is updated with the date and time of the comment. (timestamp).

 ### 1.6.
 System Sequence Diagram (SSD)